Captain's chicken curry from Malaysia (Ayam Kapitan)

-This is a very traditional Peranakan Nyonya dish from the fusion of Malay and Chinese cuisines in the region of Malaysia, Singapore and Indonesia.
-This dish takes from all three cultures and is one of those dishes that everyone must experience at least once.
+This is a very traditional Peranakan Nyonya dish that combines Malay and Chinese cuisines in the regions of Malaysia, Singapore, and Indonesia.
+This dish takes from all three cultures and is one that everyone must experience at least once.

 The name Kapitan for this dish remains a mystery.
-One story is that the Portuguese introduced the word from the original " Captain" and the officers were called with this term.
-This was a curry that was favoured by them, and the Captain usually set this dish in the centre of his table to highlight how delicious it was.
-A second story says that a ship's captain on route to Malaysia asked his chef what was for dinner, and the response was " Kari Kapitan"!
+One story is that the Portuguese introduced the word from the original " Captain", and the officers were called by this term.
+This was a curry that they favoured, and the Captain usually set this dish in the centre of his table to highlight how delicious it was.
+A second story says that a ship's captain on route to Malaysia asked his chef what was for dinner, and the response was, " Kari Kapitan"!
 The stories are fun, and this dish is delicious.

-Malaysia: Recipes from a family kitchen is a wonderful cookbook filled with very approachable recipes that highlight flavours, techniques and dishes from the region.
-Ping Coombes has accumulated some amazing recipes from her home kitchen and from street stalls to put together a definitive collection of the classics and flavours of the land.
-The traditional flavors emerge strongly resulting in beautiful flavours.
+Malaysia: Recipes from a Family Kitchen is a wonderful cookbook filled with very approachable recipes that highlight flavours, techniques, and dishes from the region.
+Ping Coombes has accumulated some amazing recipes from her home kitchen and street stalls to put together a definitive collection of the classics and flavours of the land.
+The traditional flavours emerge strongly, resulting in beautiful flavours.
 I definitely need to cook from it a lot more!

 For more recipes from this cookbook click here.